 - Finally, for truly hard problems, the network capacity may even need to be super-linear on n.
 Specifically, it is shown that, even if the layers of the GNN are allowed to take exponential time, solving certain NP-hard problems, such as the minimum independent set, the minimum vertex cover, and the perfect coloring, necessitates depth for any constant-width network.

 For a detailed discussion on the limitations of the bounds and on their relation to previous work, please see Section 1.1 in the paper.

 2.3 Empirically verifying the lower bounds

 Empirically evaluating lower bounds for neural networks is a very challenging task, as it involves searching over the space of all possible networks in order to find the ones that perform the best.
-For this reason, an experiment cannot be used to confirm the tightness of the bounds: we can never be certain whether the results obtained are the best possible or whether the optimization resulted in a local minimum (though, one may still invalidate the theoretical results empirically).
+For this reason, an experiment cannot be used to confirm the tightness of the bounds: we can never be certain whether the results obtained are the best possible or whether the optimization resulted in a local minimum.

 Task: 4-cycle classification

 In the experiment, the neural network was trained to classify whether a graph contained a 4-cycle or not (as in “effect of anonymity” above).
 Following the lower bound construction described in the paper, I generated distributions over graphs with increasing size =(8, 16, 24, 32, 44) and an average diameter of (4,6,8,9,11), respectively.
 Four example graphs are shown below.
 It should be noted that, due to the construction, the resulting graphs are often disconnected and have directed edges.